NishkarshMakhija/Mouse-Control-Using-Hand-Gesture/readme.md

 # Extra Documents

-Class Diagram of above project is given as pdf above for better understanding
+Class Diagram of the project is given as pdf above for better understanding

 #### Use Case Diagram
 <img src="./Screenshots/Use Case Diagram.png" height="400" />

+#References
+1. This project uses the concept of Ball Tracking with OpenCV by [PyImageSearch](https://www.pyimagesearch.com)